 In addition to SMS, properties are taking advantage of popular messaging apps like WhatsApp and Facebook Messenger, using dedicated accounts.
 Starwood Hotels uses WhatsApp, BBM and iMessage to allow guests to contact concierge services before, during and after their stay, while Hyatt Hotels uses Facebook Messenger to talk to customers.

 After setting up a dedicated phone number, properties using SMS or a messaging app such as WhatsApp can get started by promoting the service alongside contact information on their website, in guest email communications, at the front desk, and on in-room welcome notes.
-Hotel marketing platform, Guestfolio, provides customizable automated emails that include an invitation for the guest to connect with the property via Whatsapp, transferring communication from email to WhatsApp with one click.

 Some major hotel brands offer a messaging platform as part of their mobile hotel app.
 As well as mobile booking, rewards account access, mobile check-in and mobile room keys, the Marriott Mobile App offers Mobile Requests, which allows guests to send text-style messages to the front desk.